OpsResearchLLC/or-objects/README.md

 # or-objects
-Library of algorithms for Operations Research applications by OpsResearch LLC
+Java library of algorithms for Operations Research